Shrugged2/MuniBond/README.md

-# MiniBond Issuance with PyTeal and Python SDK
+# MuniBond Issuance with PyTeal and Python SDK
 ---
 To install all required packages: `pip install -r requirements` A demo script is attached at the bottom of main_publisher.py, to run the demo: